ibm-cloud-docs/cloud-logs/custom-views.md

 2. To create a new folder, click the folder icon.
 Enter a folder name, and click **Create**.

 3. Move views to folders by dragging them to the folder.

+   The order of the folders cannot be changed.
+   {: note}

 ## Deleting views